OpenNebula/docs/source/integration/references/compile.rst

 This page will show you how to compile and install OpenNebula from the sources.

-If you want to install it from your package manager, visit the `software menu <http://opennebula.org/software:software>`_ to find out if OpenNebula is included in your official distribution package repositories.

 .. warning:: Do not forget to check the :ref:`Building Dependencies <build_deps>` for a list of specific software requirements to build OpenNebula.

 Compiling the Software